AdobeDocs/workfront.en/help/quicksilver/agile/use-kanban-in-an-agile-team/add-a-subtask-to-an-existing-story.md

 product-area: agile-and-teams;projects
 navigation-topic: use-kanban-in-an-agile-team
 title: Add a subtask to an existing story on the Kanban board
-description: When creating subtasks for existing stories, keep in mind the following:
+description: When creating subtasks for existing stories, keep in mind the following - EDIT ME.
 ---

 # Add a subtask to an existing story on the Kanban board